guest271314/captureSystemAudio/README.md

 <h6>Command line, Chromium launcher</h6>

-Create a local folder in `/home/user/`, `localscripts` containing the files in this repository, `cd` to the folder and, or create executable pointing to the command
+Create a local folder in `/home/user/`, `localscripts` containing the files in this repository, `cd` to the folder and, or create executable to run the command

 `$HOME/notify.sh & chromium-browser --enable-experimental-web-platform-features <Chromium flags> && killall -q -9 inotifywait`